 Photography: Dave Ratzlow

-Performers: Gabrielle Revlock, Ellen Askonas, Bonnie Friel, Michele Tantoco + audience volunteers
+Performers in live show: Gabrielle Revlock, Ellen Askonas, Bonnie Friel, Michele Tantoco + audience volunteers

 Costumes: Gislane Maldonado + donors